Koha-Community/kohadocs/source/administration.rst

    -  Items marked 'Not for loan' will appear in the catalog, but cannot be checked out to patrons

+-  For items that you charge a rental fee for, there are two ways that Rental fees can be charged to a patron by item type.
+A flat rental charge (process fee) or a daily rental charge.

--  For items that you charge a rental fee for, enter the total fee you charge in the 'Rental charge' field.
-This will charge the patron on checkout.
+    -  For items that a library would charge a flat rental charge (process fee) for, enter the total fee you charge in the ‘Rental charge’ field.
+       This will charge the patron on checkout (and renewal).

+    - For items that a rental charge will be charged by the number of days the item is checked out for, enter the daily fee in the 'Daily Rental Charge' .
+This will be charged to the patron upon checkout - the cost per day and how many days this item can be checked out to the patron.
+This daily rental charge will also be applied if/when a renewal occurs

+ - Each amount will charge the patron on checkout.

    -  **Important**